 Welcome to the Curaçao cruise port guide.
-Curaçao has about 150.000 inhabitants.
-Its capital is Willemstad and this is also where your cruise ship is going to dock.
+Curaçao has about 159.000 inhabitants.
+Its capital is Willemstad.
+This is also where your cruise ship is going to dock when making Curaçao its port of call.
 Willemstad is a city split in two.
 Punda is where you find the famous Dutch Warf and markets (see picture).
-The other half of the city is Otrabanda, meaning “other side”.
+The other half of the city is called Otrabanda, meaning “other side”.
 This is where most cruise ships will dock.
-The mega pier is at historical Rif Fort.
+The mega cruise pier is at historical Rif Fort.
 This and many other forts, plantation houses and old warehouses show the vibrant history of Curaçao as a Dutch colony, slave trade centre and oil refinery.
-Curaçao is a cultural treasure If you take a look at its holidays for example you will notice it inherited the Dutch, Jewish, Venezuelan and local holidays.
-That is the beauty of Curaçao.
-As an inhabitant you celebrate holidays of many different cultures, because you tolerate them, but mainly because you always want a reason to celebrate.
+Curaçao is a true cultural treasure.
+If you take a look at its holidays for example, you will notice it inherited the Dutch, Jewish, Venezuelan and local holidays.
+That is the beauty of Curaçao!
+The locals celebrate holidays of many different cultures because you tolerate them, but also mainly because you always want a reason to celebrate.